Manu11-Pro/Hello_World/README.md

 # Hello_World
-# Hello World in Every Programming Language
+# Hello World in Every Programming Language!

 Programming languages are formal languages comprising a set of instructions used to produce various kinds of output.
 They enable developers to communicate with computers, from high-level abstractions like Python for rapid prototyping to low-level control in C++ for system programming.
 This repo showcases minimal "Hello, World!" examples across languages mastered by Manu11-Pro.